skellis46/slipbox/improvisation and the threshold of the self.md

 > The wide-open field [...] blurs the edges of thing-ness [...] the binary things like time or effort [...] that keep us as separate from everything else fall away [...]
 I sort of lose track of a more binary way of being in the world.
 (Katye Coe, 9 February 2024 am, 11:06–12:19)

-The convergence between our body awareness practice of authentic movement and nondual awareness as a lens to understand the experiences is not surprising.
+The convergence between our body awareness practice of authentic movement and nondual awareness as a lens to understand the experiences is hardly surprising given how the project was framed and described as research exploring 'the phenomenology of dance improvisation in dialogue with research into nonduality, flow, interoception and consciousness'

 But I need to take care here.

 ## the methodological and interpretive limits of NDA as frame

 Not only were these conversations retrospective (initially with Katye minutes after the practice, then with Rosemary Lee more than two years afterwards – although that was more akin to reflecting generally about decades of practice), they were all framed more or less than a means to consider non-duality as a way to understand the experiences.
-That is, the framing tuned us to reach for non-dual language.
+That is, the framing tuned us to reach for non-dual language and understanding.

 At the same time, this first-hand experiential and subjective knowledge is fundamental to practice research but also in complex phenomena like movement improvisation or body-awareness practices.
 These first-hand accounts provide access to embodied details unavailable to external observers.